2001 Translation The 2001 Translation :

 Amen, to/you I/say today with me you will be in the paradise

 Do you see the difference?
 If we move the comma, what Jesus was saying changes.
 In the first way, Jesus is saying that the man will be in paradise later today.
-In the second way, Jesus is just telling him about it today, but the paradise could be some future time.
+In the second way, Jesus is just telling him about it today, but the paradise could be at some future time.

 The difference is important since some understand ‘paradise’ to mean heaven.
-Therefore this is a proof-text for those who believe that good people immediately go to heaven when they die.
+Therefore this is a proof-text for those who believe that righteous people immediately go to heaven when they die.
 They feel that Jesus was confirming that the criminal was rewarded with a resurrection to heaven on that very day.
 The correct translation, therefore, can have serious implications.

 1. His Kingdom